LS-Shikano/BwCloud_Server_Setup/README.md

   - Check if server with same name already exists
   - Maybe find a better way to deal with regions

-# BW Cloud OTree Server Setup
+# bwCloud OTree Server Setup

 This project contains scripts to automate the deployment of an OTree app.
 It creates a BW Cloud instance and prepares ansible playbooks based on the created instances properties.
 Set up can then be finished by running playbooks contained in the ansible folder.